-As an alternative to disaggregated default cultivation values, it is possible to use the respective NUTS II values if the respective types of biomass correspond with official data submitted in the reports from Member States in accordance with their fulfilment of provisions in Article 31 paragraph 2 of Directive (EU) 2018/2001.
-NUTS II values (or equivalent in third countries) can only be applied if these have been published in the unit g CO2eq/dry-ton of feedstock on the Commission website (Biofuels (europa.eu)).
+As an alternative to disaggregated default cultivation values, it is possible to use the respective NUTS II values if the respective types of biomasses correspond with official data submitted in the reports from Member States in accordance with their fulfilment of provisions in Article 31 paragraph 2 of Revised Directive (EU) 2018/2001.
+NUTS II values (or equivalent in third countries) can only be applied if these have been published in the unit g CO2eq/dry-ton of feedstock on the Commission website (https://ec.europa.eu/eurostat/de/web/nuts).